 - Addresses ending in 0, 3, 4, or 9 irrigate Monday and Thursday

 - Addresses ending in 1, 5, or 6 irrigate Tuesday and Friday

 - Addresses ending in 2, 7, or 8 irrigate Wednesday and Saturday

 The City of Lubbock also has some year-round restrictions.

 First, you can only irrigate when temperatures are above 35 degrees Fahrenheit.
 You can irrigate the landscape, but not cause runoff, so don’t overwater!
 When it’s raining, or other precipitation events are occurring, don’t water your lawn.
 However, hand watering and drip irrigation is allowed any time of day.

-For other ways to conserve water, the City of Lubbock has a whole page on conservation and basic tips for irrigating.
+For other ways to conserve water, the City of Lubbock has a page on conservation and basic irrigation tips.
 But for a sophisticated edge in watering, see what Watermaster can do for you this summer.

 Summer Irrigation Made Easy